vanHeemstraSystems/publish-node-package/300/400/README.md

 [03:48] We also created a random property.
 We're using a third party library to accomplish this.
 We installed this by saying MPM install--save unique random array.
 Just as a pro tip, there's a shortcut for this.
 We can say MPMI-S and that is the exact same as MPM install--save.

 [04:08] You can also install multiple dependencies in a single command by listing the dependencies here.
 By adding save, it's saved our dependencies to our package JSON.
-We have configured our MPM to save exact by default, it's saved our dependency with the exact version, rather than having a caret or a tilde for our version.
+We have configured our NPM to save exact by default, it's saved our dependency with the exact version, rather than having a caret or a tilde for our version.

 [04:36] This protects us from surprises when somebody accidentally pushes a breaking change or does an honor sendver.
 That is how you create your first library.